Kero Blaster: Reception

-Before the full release, PCGamer called the free Pink Hour demo "too brief and too difficult to really get to grips with," though praised the game's trailer.
-After the release of Kero Blaster, TouchArcade described Pink Hour as a "great way to check out what KeroBlaster is about - or just to get a new level of the game to play."
+Before the full release, PCGamer called the free Pink Hour demo "too brief and too difficult to really get to grips with", though it praised the game's trailer.
+After the release of Kero Blaster, TouchArcade described Pink Hour as a "great way to check out what KeroBlaster is about – or just to get a new level of the game to play."
 Destructoid described the demo as "hard as nails," yet also as "very lovable."

 Kero Blaster received positive reviews upon release.
-Destructoid praised the game's pacing and replay value, stating that it's the perfect way to introduce someone to the genre of 2D action/platformers.
+Destructoid praised the game's pacing and replay value, stating that it is the perfect way to introduce someone to the genre of 2D action/platformers.
 USgamer praised the game's controls, weapons and presentation, calling it an "excellent run-and-gun shooter that plays beautifully," but criticized the short length of the game.
 PCGamer states that the game sounds "like it could've come from an NES if a composer had spent the past 25 years mastering its sound chip," and though they criticized the high difficulty of the game, PCGamer said that it was "refreshing to play a game with such mechanical purity."
 Eurogamer stated that Kero Blaster is not less engaging than Cave Story, despite its short length, and describes it as "a three-hour trip that demands to be finished."

 The game is often compared to Cave Story, the highly successful previous game created by Pixel.
 According to TouchArcade, Kero Blaster has the "same sort of off-beat sense of humor, chip music of similar quality and composition, pixel art graphics, and a vaguely similar style of play based heavily on platforming and shooting."
 However, where Cave Story is known for its non-linear exploration, Kero Blaster features "stage-based run and gun action."
 Cave Story is cited to be similar to Metroid, while Kero Blaster is more often compared to Contra and Mega Man.
 TouchArcade and USgamer specifically wrote that "Kero Blaster is not Cave Story 2," with TouchArcade adding that "the sooner you put the notion out of your mind, the sooner you can get to enjoying an extremely well-crafted action game."